Caleblan/Virtual-UNIX-File-System/README.md

  - String names for files and directories are nice, but not necessary for the assignment as functionallity can still be checked with inode indecies.
  - I did not implement a readFile method as it was not specified to do so in the project description.
-   There are some commmented out prints in Disk.c in writeDisk that can be uncommented to see all the writes, but it did not seem necessary as it fills up console with lots
+   There are some commmented out prints in Disk.c (Line 38) in writeDisk that can be uncommented to see all the writes, but it did not seem necessary as it fills up console with lots of different writes that such as bitmap writes, etc.
  - I did not implement a recursive delete for directories as that was not specified in the project description.
    Note that will still delete the a directory, but the files could not be in a directory technically.